Farfetch/blackout/packages/react/README.md

 # @farfetch/blackout-react

-React components, hooks and other tools filled with business logic to help you use Farfetch Platform Solutions' services in your web or native e-commerce app.
+React components, hooks and other tools filled with business logic to help you use Farfetch Platform Solutions' services in your web or native e-commerce app

 ## Installation